-WHCLP is a member of the Castle Building Centres Group Ltd. Castle is a buying group which WHCLP purchases the majority of goods held for retail sale or use in our manufacturing of goods.
+WHCLP is a member of the Castle Building Centres Group Ltd. ("Castle").
+Castle is a buying group which WHCLP purchases most goods held for retail sale or use in our manufacturing of goods.
 Castle is one of the largest national buying groups for lumber, building materials and hardware in Canada.
-They are responsible for the procurement, payment and aspects of distribution of goods for their Members.
-In 2023, WHCLP purchased from 96 suppliers that are member-owners of the Castle buying group.
+They are responsible for the procurement, payment and aspects of distribution of goods for their members.
+In 2024, WHCLP purchased from 101 suppliers that are member-owners of the Castle buying group.
 Castle has policies in place, supporting their commitment to the protection of human rights and has communicated with their members, compliance requirements.